-Yes, we're in a drought, but Sonoma County tomato lovers should not despair.
-Tomatoes are water camels and not water hogs.
+Growing tomatoes during times of drought in Sonoma County may seem to be counterintuitive, but with careful selection, gardeners can treat tomatoes as water camels and not water hogs.
 Even the thirstiest tomato plant requires only one to two gallons of water per week.
-But here are some guidelines for shopping for tomato plants this spring.

-Remember that the largest tomato probably is not the best tomato for the drought.
-Consider taste and quality – not size.
+- Keep in mind that the largest tomato probably is not the best tomato to grow during a drought.
+Taste and quality are more important than size.

-Visit the Master Gardener table at the Harvest for the Hungry Garden plant sale.
+- Consult experienced Master Gardener tomato growers at the annual spring Harvest for the Hungry Garden plant sale.
 These experts can help you determine how many plants you need and how to conserve water while growing them.

-Finally – rejoice that growing a tomato in Sonoma County takes less water than growing and transporting a tomato from elsewhere.
-Homegrown tomatoes are not a luxury; they are a duty.
+- Acknowledge that growing a tomato in Sonoma County takes less water than growing and transporting a tomato from elsewhere.
+Homegrown tomatoes are not a luxury.

 - Understand that one of the biggest problems home gardeners experience with many plants, including tomatoes, is overwatering.